Apsod/analogy/README.md

 Standard usage:

 ```
-> eval-analogy --test path/to/test --wrapper import.path.to.wrapper --model path/to/model
+> eval-analogy agg --test path/to/test --wrapper import.path.to.wrapper --model path/to/model
 ```

 Which results in json output like the following: